matijasipek/MLOps_PortfolioOptimization/portfolio/reports/README.md

 ---  S222736 - google cloud  32$, in GitHub action I had 0 minutes which is unclear to me as I had more than 40 calls push/pull with CI
 - Artifact registry most expensive wth 28.79$
 S222660 - google cloud 0$ since monitoring was ran locally, in GitHub action I had 0 also unsure as to why.
-S204704 - google cloud 0$, W&B 0$ desite having more that 100 runs, GitHub Actions 0$ also unexplanable. ---
+S204704 - google cloud 0$, W&B 0$ desite having more that 100 runs, GitHub Actions 0$, which is also unexplanable. ---

 ## Overall discussion of project